Crispy Baked Chicken Thighs

 As a kid I loved KFC chicken, but my favorite part was the crispy skin that was full of herbs and flavor.
 In fact, I may have eaten the skin more than the meat!

 Today, I no longer eat KFC (for obvious reasons) but I still love tender, juicy chicken with crispy, flavorful skin.
 And that’s where my baked chicken thighs come in.
-With a drizzle of avocado oil and a generous amount of dried herbs you can create crispy baked chicken that the whole family will love.
+With a drizzle of oil and a generous amount of dried herbs you can create crispy baked chicken that the whole family will love.
 And you can feel good knowing it’s healthier.

 How to Bake Chicken Thighs